helloaziz07/ML-Lab/README.md

 # ML-Lab

-An Interesting Repository that Contains all the ML Lab Practicals
+An interesting repository created by an upcoming ML Engineer that contains all the ML lab Practicals.